michelepeghini/robotix-education/README.md

 * **CMS for Kits:**
   * `New Kit`: allows creation of new kit, with `Name`, `Description` and `Price` only.
 A kit must be stored to DB and get an ID before specifying any additional attributes, due to dependencies in DB's associative tables.
   * `Image`: Allows image upload, `red` border indicates that a new file has been selected for upload and that the old one will be overwritten.
 The `X` near the file icon clears the new file upload.
   * `Components`: allows to select which electronic components are part of the kit and in what quantity.
-New components can be created in the *Components* tab, not shown here.
+  * `Components` tab: not shown here.
+Allows creation of new components.
+  * `Kit for Videos` tab: not shown here.
+Allows association of a kit with videos picked form a list of all video.
+Same operation available for video, just reversed.

 ![CMS for Kits](/screenshots/admin-kit.jpg "")